WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: WildFeedback

-To ensure that our evaluation framework accurately reflects real user preferences, we employ user-guided evaluation.
-Instead of directly asking annotators to subjectively rank model responses, we should ask them to rank those responses based on real users' preferences.
-When using LLMs as evaluators, we provide an instance-level checklist to guide their assessments.
+In response, we propose checklist-guided evaluation, a general evaluation framework that more accurately reflects real user preferences.
 In our preference data construction module, we not only construct preference data from user-LLM interactions but also summarize user preferences expressed in natural language.
 These preferences, based on real users' textual feedback, can be used to align LLMs's evaluation more closely with real users' preferences.
+Instead of asking human annotators to directly rank model responses, we should ask them to rank those responses based on real users' preferences.
+When using LLMs as evaluators, we can provide an instance-level checklist to guide their assessments.
 Our evaluation framework is adapted from \textsc{WildBench} \citep{lin2024wildbenchbenchmarkingllmschallenging}, which has been shown to correlate well with human judgement in ranking model performance as an automatic metric.
 We employ a pairwise evaluation strategy, where GPT-4 compares two different responses to determine which performs better on a given task, using an instance-level, preference-guided checklist to inform the comparison.
 This metric allows for straightforward comparisons among models, with easily interpretable win/lose rates as intermediate outcomes.
 The full prompt can be found in Appendix \ref{sec:prompt_evaluation}.

+Similar to feedback signal identification (\cref{sec:sat_estimation}), to ensure the reliability of GPT-4 on checklist-guided evaluation, we conducted a validation process using human expert annotators.
+We found GPT-4 achieves an human agreement of 57.14\%, similar to the human-human agreement of 63.27\%.
+A detailed breakdown of GPT-4’s performance and the human annotation process are provided in Appendix \ref{sec:checklist_eval_agreement}.